heikkilavanti/sam-demo/README.md

 # SAM Demo

-Small demo project to try and understand how a microservice API could potentially look like with AWS Labda and SAM.
+Small demo project to try and understand how a "microservice" API could potentially look like with AWS Lambda and SAM.

 Content: